-Birth Work: Life-Giving, Fatigue-Causing
+Birth Work: A Life-Giving, Schedule-Killing Industry

 Being a birth worker is amazing.
 I get to witness growth, love, and connection every day in my job.
 It might be the best job I'll ever have.
 But this job is also the pits.

 Yes, backup doulas can be helpful for those times where an appointment or a big event takes precedence, but don't let the title fool ya.
 Backup doulas are available in the background in theory, but can't guarantee they won't be at their own client's birth when yours rings.
 Sometimes backups can work like a relay team, and other times they fall through.
-They also have lives of their own, sick kiddos to care for at random, and even need to visit the doctor themselves at times.
-So, even when I do have a backup plan (or 3), there's still an ever-present voice in my head reminding me that I have to be ready to drop everything, leave my husband behind to take an uber home, and go to my clients.
+They also have lives of their own, sick kiddos to care for at random, and need to visit the doctor themselves at times.
+So, even when I do have a backup plan (or 3), there's still an ever-present voice in my head reminding me that I have to be ready to drop everything, leave my husband behind to take an Lyft home, and head to my clients.
 And I'm okay with all of this.
 I sign on for all of it again and again because it's better than any alternative job for someone like me.

 You might be reading this and thinking "Aren't there doulas who don't go on call at all and only work around birth?"
 And there are!
 I myself have spent upwards of two months at a time off-call only working as a postpartum doula with families bringing a newborn into the world.
 But this isn't a quick fix to the fatigue doulas and perinatal professionals experience for a couple reasons:

 1) Birth and perinatal work (and running your own business of any type) means taking the work that comes your